ChrisBen191/code_book/JavaScript/javascript.md

 ```

 # Arrays
+Creates a list of elements; used when you need ordered list of values (with duplicates) or when manipulating data.
 | Command                                                 | Definition                                                                  |
 | ------------------------------------------------------- | --------------------------------------------------------------------------- |
 | `const friendsArray = ['Iron Man', 'Spider-Man'];`      | creates an array using bracket notation.                                    |